cd-barratt/Life_on_the_edge.github.io/Vignette.md

 create_circuitscape_inputs(species_binomial)
 ```

 **gea_rda_individual_categorisation(species_binomial)** categorises each individual based on their relative position in the constrained RDA ordination space relative to the environmental predictors (see Razgour et al. 2019).
-The script automatically reads in putative candidate SNPs that have been identified by either/both LFMM and RDA (definable in params file) and then performs a new RDA based on only these candidate SNPs and the environmental data
+The script automatically reads in putative candidate SNPs that have been identified by either/both LFMM and RDA (definable in params file, see below) and then performs a new RDA based on only these candidate SNPs and the environmental data

-To choose which SNPs you wish to retain for the individual categorization analysis (we recommend using option 1 as the midpoint between being conservative and liberal),  set the '**which_loci**' parameter in the params file to one of the following:
+To select which SNPs you wish to retain for the individual categorization analysis (we recommend using option 1 as the midpoint between being conservative and liberal),  set the '**which_loci**' parameter in the params file to one of the following:

 *  1: present in either RDA (SD<3) or LFMM (FDR<0.05)
 *  2: present in either RDA (FDR<0.05) or LFMM (FDR<0.05)